LCluber/GitBranchValidator/README.md

 It's a good way to help developers keep their branch names clean on the repository and facilitate the workflow of a project with strict naming rules.

-The default pattern follows the principles described here : **[https://github.com/LCluber/LeadDevToolkit/blob/master/git/BRANCH.md](https://github.com/LCluber/LeadDevToolkit/blob/master/git/BRANCH.md)**
+The default pattern follows the principles described [here](https://github.com/LCluber/LeadDevToolkit/blob/master/git/BRANCH.md).

 But you can set your own rules using a [custom pattern](#pattern).